Aircloak/aircloak/data_quality/README.md

 When run as `mix data_quality` the script will connect to the data sources configured in the `config.json` file and execute a set of SQL queries in order to extract anonymized results.
-Additionally the same queries are run against a non-anonymizing version of the data source configuration for generating comparison values.
+Additionally the same queries are run against a non-anonymizing version of the data source in order to generate comparison values that the anonymized values can be compared against.
+This allows us to generate a measure of how much the anonymization distorts the expected database output, and based on that produce a data quality measure.

 The final output is a set of mean squared error results per query, distribution and data source.
 The query results are also saved as CSV in the `output`-folder.